German Alphabet: Ultimate Guide To 26+4 Letters In German (incl. Ä, Ö, Ü, ß)

 (Oh, sorry.
 I haven’t learned the German alphabet yet.)

 To not be in the same situation as Martina, let’s learn the German alphabet together.
-If you don’t know me yet, Ich bin Spring German Lehrerin Denisa.
-Los geht’s!
-(I’m Spring German teacher Denisa.
-Let’s go!)
+If you don’t know use yet: we’re Spring German, and teacher Denisa will tell you everything you need to know about the German alphabet.

 • A” (A) like Ananas (ananas), Apfel (apple)